dust-tt/dust-labs/google/spreadsheet/README.md

 - API rate limits apply based on your Dust plan
 - Processing time increases with the number of cells
 - Maximum cell content length is determined by Dust API limits
+- Only published agents are available for prompting

 ## Troubleshooting